tshibata/davsktop/README.md

 davsktop
 ========

+Davsktop = WebDAV + Desktop
-An Ajax WebDAV client with desktop LnF
+Just put some files on your WebDAV server.
+It will make your browser a WebDAV client with desktop LnF.